Federal Benefits

 Withdrawals Still available

-Pro tip: If you need emergency funds, a TSP loan is better than a withdrawal.
+If you need emergency funds, a TSP loan is preferable to a withdrawal.
 Withdrawals trigger a 10% penalty if you're under 59.5.

 FEGLI (Life Insurance)